 Things to Keep in Mind While Insuring a Used Car

-One needs to keep a few things in mind while purchasing insurance for a used car.
+One needs to keep a few things in mind while purchasing used car insurance.
 First of all, during the process of buying a second-hand car, one needs to make sure that the ownership of the car is also transferred in your name.
 Here are a few things that the new owner of a second-hand car needs to note:

 Get the Insurance Policy Transferred

-It is necessary to get the insurance policy transferred in the name of the new owner.
+It is necessary to get the used car insurance transfer to the name of the new owner.
 In most cases, it is not possible to change the type and features of car insurance before the policy period ends.
 However, the insurer may provide an option for endorsements upon request.

 Confirm the Claim History